The Confidence Manifold: Geometric Structure of Correctness Representations in Language Models: Background

-\textbf{Uncertainty vs.\ Correctness.} Token entropy $H(p) = -\sum_i p_i \log p_i$ conflates linguistic and epistemic uncertainty.
+\textbf{Uncertainty vs.\ Correctness.} Token entropy $H(p) = -\sum_i p_i \log p_i$ conflates linguistic and epistemic uncertainty, and pre-trained transformers are systematically overconfident to begin with \citep{desai2020calibration}.
 Semantic entropy \citep{kuhn2023semantic, farquhar2024semantic} addresses this by clustering $N$ generations by meaning via NLI, computing entropy over clusters.
 While effective for uncertainty estimation, it requires $N$ forward passes plus NLI inference.
-Critically, calibration evolves across layers with a low-dimensional direction in the residual stream \citep{joshi2025calibration}, but distributional certainty alone is insufficient: models can be \emph{confidently wrong} on TruthfulQA's misconception-laden questions.
+Calibration evolves across layers with a low-dimensional direction in the residual stream \citep{joshi2025calibration}, but distributional certainty alone is insufficient: models can be \emph{confidently wrong} on TruthfulQA's misconception-laden questions.
 Semantic entropy probes \citep{kossen2024semantic} predict SE efficiently but inherit its limitation of measuring uncertainty rather than correctness.